mattwatkins1989/github-upload/readme.md

-## Learning how to use VS Code with Git
+## Learning how to use VS Code with Git!